RedHatTraining/echo-web-service/README.rst

 Echo Server
 ==============================================

-Meant to be a trivial web service which echos request information for GET and POST requests.
+A trivial web service which echos request information for GET and POST requests.

 Implmented using just the python standard library.